Human Rights Without Borders

 According to the records of the suspects in court, they were not members of the Church of Almighty God at all, and never had they contacted with the Church of Almighty God.
 However, started with this case, the Chinese authorities strengthened their suppression against the Church of Almighty God, causing more and more believers to seek asylum overseas.
 Some of them applied for refugee status in South Korea.
 The believers of the Church of Almighty God have been scattered in many countries, such as South Korea, America, Philippines, Taiwan, Hong Kong and other areas.

 The Chinese authorities regarded Falun Gong and the Church of Almighty God as cult.
-House churches and the Three-Self Church controlled by the government are no exception.
+House es and the Three-Self Church controlled by the government are no exception.
 There were 2000 churches being demolished their crosses in Zhejiang Province.

 Human rights are the fundamental rights that all humans are entitled to enjoy, and something people were born with.
 They should be given naturally, and endowed by heaven.
 The United Nation issued the Universal Declaration of Human Rights in 1948.
 It stipulated that human rights are universal rights to all human beings, and emphasized that human dignity should be the foundation of one’s life for the sake of freedom, equality and justice in the world.